Miserlou/chords2midi/README.md

                         Notes in each chord (default all) -d DURATION, --duration DURATION
-                        Set the chord duraction (default 1) -H HUMANIZE, --humanize HUMANIZE
+                        Set the chord duraction (default 1) -D, --directory       Output the contents to the directory of the input progression.
+  -H HUMANIZE, --humanize HUMANIZE
                         Set the amount to "humanize" (strum) a chord, in ticks
                         - try .11 (default 0.0)